krateoplatformops-archive/krateo-dashboard-backend/plugins/catalog-backend/api-report.md

   location: LocationSpec;
 };

-// Warning: (ae-missing-release-tag) "CatalogProcessorLocationResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogProcessorLocationResult = {
   type: 'location';
   location: LocationSpec;
-  optional: boolean;
 };

-// Warning: (ae-missing-release-tag) "CatalogProcessorParser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type CatalogProcessorParser = (options: {
   data: Buffer;
   location: LocationSpec;
 }) => AsyncIterable<CatalogProcessorResult>;

-// Warning: (ae-missing-release-tag) "CatalogProcessorRelationResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogProcessorRelationResult = {
   type: 'relation';
   relation: EntityRelationSpec;
-  entityRef?: string;
 };

-// Warning: (ae-missing-release-tag) "CatalogProcessorResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type CatalogProcessorResult =
   | CatalogProcessorLocationResult